Just been diagnosed with gestational diabetes?

 NICE guidance recommends IOL (induction of labour) at 40+6 weeks, unless there are maternal or fetal complications, but each trust and hospital will have their own guidelines as to when they recommend delivery for your baby, based on evidence and your own pregnancy journey.

-It is each individual's right to choose whether to accept induction or not if it is advised and your choices should be informed.
+It is each mother's right to choose whether to accept induction or not if it is advised.
 We provide more detailed information on induction including Scottish (SIGN) and Irish (HSE) guidelines and home and water births.

 Research for yourself and ask questions at your appointments with your team.
 Your healthcare professionals are there to support you throughout your pregnancy and birth.

 Many experienced healthcare professionals can be more than happy to use their expertise when helping to make decisions and plans over your birth.

 Will I have to have a Caesarean section because I have gestational diabetes?

 No, gestational diabetes diagnosis itself is not a reason to be advised to have a caesarean section.

 There is an increased risk of Caesarean sections linked to gestational diabetes, but this is in undiagnosed or uncontrolled cases.